-Living on the International Space Station: A Researched Review
+Challenges of Living in Zero Gravity on the International Space Station

 The work with the ISS has begun in 1998 and it’s continually being built with additional modules, external trusses, and solar arrays that are launched to the site by Russian Proton and Soyuz rockets, American Space Shuttles, and more recently by Elon Musk’s privately held SpaceX aerospace manufacturer.

 Elon Musk has a goal of enabling the colonization of Mars, which is making this whole scenario even more fascinating.

 The International Space Station

 The mission of the ISS is to conduct science experiments, research projects, and investigate life without the amenities of gravity or limitless life supporting necessities that we take for granted on Earth.
 The work being done may lead to knowledge of how to colonize the Moon and possibly Mars.

 The ISS consists of 14 pressurized modules that have been added one by one.
 These modules contain science labs and living quarters.

 The first module of the ISS was placed in low Earth Orbit in 1998.
 That’s an average altitude of about 248 miles (or 400 kilometers) above the Earth.
 It circles the Earth every 90 minutes.1